- Congregational Learning

 The Membership Committee is the group that recruits prospective members, welcomes new members, focuses on membership retention, encourages member participation, and is responsible for partnering with other TBA groups to plan and schedule temple-wide events.

 Summer Barbeque: Every year the Membership Committee hosts the temple's annual Summer Barbeque.
 This night of live music, cocktails and delicious food is attended by over 300 people, representing a true cross section of the temple's membership.
+The 12th Annual TBA BBQ was a great event!

-Membership also plans a few different congregational events throughout the year ranging from social events such as the New Member Cheese Reception in the fall and family events including a Lego Windmill Buiding project to community service driven events such as a book exchange.
+Membership also plans a few different congregational events throughout the year ranging from social events such as the New Member Wine and Cheese Reception in the fall and family events including a Lego Windmill Buiding project to community service driven events such as a book exchange.